 - Hot or cold therapy using a heating pad and ice

 - Your doctor may use pain levels to evaluate your response to treatment.
 Once you’ve finished treatment, you can gradually build up to your previous activity levels.
 Daily stretching can help relieve some pain.

 - Your doctor can also perform a procedure called transcutaneous electrical nerve stimulation (TENS), which uses small amounts of electricity to stop your nerves from sending signals of pain or aching to your brain.

 Costochondritis is medical jargon for acute inflammation of the costal cartilage.
 Although sometimes the problem can disappear on its own, other times, it can linger for weeks and even months.
 That is why it is important to understand many of the natural remedies for costochondritis mentioned in this article.

-Some of the better natural remedies for costochondritis include rest, a heat or cold compress, stretches and exercises, improving your posture, and herbal remedies like arnica.
+Some of the better natural remedies for costochondritis include rest, heat or cold compress, stretches and exercises, improving your posture, and herbal remedies like arnica.
 The anti-inflammatory costochondritis diet might also help you heal your pain and inflammation in both the short-term and long-term.
-Herbs Solutions By Nature recommend further treatment such as herbal supplement.
+Herbs Solutions By Nature recommend further treatment such as an herbal supplement.